zorandim75 - Fotolia

-So there is a lot going on for ADNOC’s digital team, but Al Mughairbi says the cost of initiatives is minimal compared with the benefits they bring.
+There is a lot going on for Adnoc’s digital team, but Al Mughairbi says the cost of initiatives is minimal compared with the benefits they bring.
 “In reality, the investment is good value because I use our data and programmers,” he says.

 Read more on IT for utilities and energy

 What the world can learn from Saudi Arabia’s fight against industrial control system attacks